 Why Healthcare Policies and Procedures Are Important

-Healthcare facilities have a number of standards they already need to meet, including healthcare laws like HIPAA, licensing rules, certifications, accreditation, and guidelines for providers, administrative guidelines, OSHA standards, and more.
+Healthcare facilities have a number of standards they are required to meet, including healthcare laws like HIPAA, licensing rules, certifications, accreditation, and guidelines for providers, administrative guidelines, OSHA standards, and more.
 These serve to provide comprehensive, quality care for patients, while maintaining a safe and stable environment for everyone on the premises.

 When you have well-written policies and procedures, your doctors, nurses, and staff can locate and follow expectations easily.
 It’s also easier to identify problems and work to fix them when necessary.